Miscreancy/mocha-stackdriver-reporter-stats/README.md

 Originally a fork of [mocha-stackdriver-reporter](https://github.com/jouni-kantola/mocha-stackdriver-reporter) and full credit to the original author, whose work I have and will continue to build on.

+Note: this was developed for usage with Cypress, so YMMV.

 ## Install

 `npm install mocha-stackdriver-reporter-stats --save-dev`